Look Away (2018 film): Plot

 17-year-old Maria Brennan is a timid outcast high schooler bullied by her classmate, Mark.
 Her only friend is Lily, whose boyfriend Sean is her secret crush.
-Maria's distant father Dan is a philandering plastic surgeon and an obsessive perfectionist, while her mother Amy suffers from depression and constant nightmares.
+Maria's distant father Dan is a philandering plastic surgeon and an obsessive perfectionist, while her mother Amy has depression and constant nightmares.

 Maria accidentally discovers a sonogram of twins.
 Whilst pleasuring herself in the bathroom one day, her reflection begins to move on its own, terrifying her.
 She attempts to talk to her parents the following morning, only to be ignored.

 After dreaming of her own birth, Maria sees her reflection talking to her, calling herself "Airam."
 Airam is charismatic, assertive, and confident.
 She tells Maria she can take her sadness away.

 Dan offers Maria an early birthday present; she arrives at his office only to realize the "gift" is cosmetic surgery to fix her "flaws."
 Crushed, she confides in Airam.
 Amy senses that something is wrong with Maria, but is repeatedly shut down by Dan.

 Lily takes Maria for a skating lesson for the upcoming prom.
 However, after Maria slips and is unable to get back up, Lily simply taunts her and abandons her.
 Finally, she is humiliated and physically assaulted by Mark at the dance.
 Devastated by these events, Maria goes into the bathroom to find Airam.
 Their palms and lips touch, allowing them to switch places.
 Later, Amy has a nightmare about giving birth.

 At school, Airam is visibly more confident and assertive.
 She reveals to everyone that Mark has been bullying her because he has a crush on her, embarrassing him.
 She arranges for Amy to run into her husband's mistress as a way of forcing her to acknowledge Dan's affairs and their superficial marriage.
 Maria, stuck in the mirror, is appalled by Airam's behavior.
 Airam insists she is only being honest, and tells Maria that all of the people around her must answer for their sins.